brianglass/anastasis/files/washing_of_the_feet.md

 Let us pray to the Lord.

-Lord our God, who in accordance with your great mercy emptied yourself, took the form of a slave, and at the moment of your saving, life-giving and voluntary Passion were pleased to sup with your holy Disciples and Apostles, and after this to gird yourself with a towel and wash the feet of your holy Disciples, giving them an example of humility and love for one another, and saying, Â‘As I have done to you, so do likewise yourselves to one another, do you yourself, Master, being in the midst of your unworthy servants, who have followed your example, now wipe away too every spot and stain from our souls, so that we, having washed away the dust that was sticking to us from our offences, and having dried it with the towel of love, we may be able to be well-pleasing to you all the days of our life, and to find grace before you.
+Lord our God, who in accordance with your great mercy emptied yourself, took the form of a slave, and at the moment of your saving, life-giving and voluntary Passion were pleased to sup with your holy Disciples and Apostles, and after this to gird yourself with a towel and wash the feet of your holy Disciples, giving them an example of humility and love for one another, and saying, ‘As I have done to you, so do likewise yourselves to one another, do you yourself, Master, being in the midst of your unworthy servants, who have followed your example, now wipe away too every spot and stain from our souls, so that we, having washed away the dust that was sticking to us from our offences, and having dried it with the towel of love, we may be able to be well-pleasing to you all the days of our life, and to find grace before you.

 ****